chandmm/SimpleDecoder/README.md

 ## TODO and Notes:
 This is a sample starting readme and is by no means complete.
 Additional information and citations of sources used in building and understanding this decoder will be included.
-Essentially thisi Readmen is work in progress and any information contained is currently tentative and subject to change.
+Essentially this  Readme is work in progress and any information contained is currently tentative and subject to change.
 I.e This is a quick readme and I will fix it later :)